Counterfactual conditional: Logic and semantics

 Counterfactuals were first discussed by Nelson Goodman as a problem for the material conditional used in classical logic.
 Because of these problems, early work such as that of W.V.
-Quine held that counterfactuals aren't strictly logical, and do not make true or false claims about the world.
+Quine held that counterfactuals are not strictly logical, and do not make true or false claims about the world.
 However, in the 1960s and 1970s, work by Robert Stalnaker and David Lewis showed that these problems are surmountable given an appropriate intensional logical framework.
 Work since then in formal semantics, philosophical logic, philosophy of language, and cognitive science has built on this insight, taking it in a variety of different directions.

 Classic puzzles

 The problem of counterfactuals

-According to the material conditional analysis, a natural language conditional, a statement of the form ‘if P then Q’, is true whenever its antecedent, P, is false.
+According to the material conditional analysis, a natural language conditional, a statement of the form "if P then Q", is true whenever its antecedent, P, is false.
 Since counterfactual conditionals are those whose antecedents are false, this analysis would wrongly predict that all counterfactuals are vacuously true.
 Goodman illustrates this point using the following pair in a context where it is understood that the piece of butter under discussion had not been heated.